Ring Engineering RailPro Frequently Asked Questions

 There is no realistic limitation on the number of turnouts that can be controlled by a RailPro system.

-Will I have to wait forever for the HC-1 Handheld Controller to startup from a power on?
+Will I have to wait forever for the Handheld Controller to startup from a power on?

 If I install a RailPro locomotive module in a locomotive that I already own, what do I need to do so the handheld controller will display a picture of my locomotive?

 Since Ring Engineering does not know what locomotive you are going to install a locomotive module into, our locomotive modules are preloaded with a generic locomotive picture.
 You can change the picture on your locomotive module to match your locomotive.
-Pictures need to be downloaded from Ring Engineering’s Internet site.
+You can load pictures from Ring Engineering’s Internet site or use our RailPro Assistant software to convert your own pictures to RailPro format and load them to your handheld controller and locomotive modules.
 If you find a picture of your locomotive on our Internet site, you can load it to your locomotive module for no charge.
-If you cannot find a picture of your locomotive, then you can take a picture of your locomotive with a digital camera and email your locomotive picture to Ring Engineering.
-Ring Engineering will convert your picture to a RailPro picture and then you will be able to download it from our Internet site.
-For each locomotive module you buy, you can get one picture converted to RailPro format for no charge.
-Please go to www.RingEngineering.com, Login, select RailPro Page, and read the Help for more instructions.
-If you are a new user to Ring Engineering’s Internet site, choose “New User” on the Login Page.
+If you cannot find a picture of your locomotive, then you can take a picture of your locomotive with a digital camera and email your locomotive picture to Ring Engineering or use our RailPro assistant software to convert it to RailPro format.

 Is it difficult to get files like pictures, sounds, and light effects from Ring Engineering's Internet site?

-NO. Basically you use your PC's browser and select from a list of pictures, sounds, light effects, and programs available from Ring Engineering's Internet site to download.
-Start the Ring Engineering Internet Access program on your PC, and then connect your handheld controller (HC-1) with a USB cable.
-Go to the Software Update page on your HC-1 and press the big button (Get files from the Internet).
-The HC-1 will copy whatever files you selected from Ring Engineering's Internet site onto your HC-1.
+NO. Basically you use our RailPro Assistant software to select from lists of pictures, sounds, light effects, and programs available from Ring Engineering's Internet site to download.
+Connect your handheld controller with a USB cable and press the download button on the handheld controller.
+The handheld controller will copy whatever files you selected from Ring Engineering's Internet site onto your handheld controller.
 To send a file to a locomotive, you select Copy File, choose the picture of the locomotive you want the file to go to, and then choose the file to copy.
-It really is that simple.
+Then you go to the adjustments and setup the locomotive to use the new file.

 Is your software to get pictures, sounds, etc, from the internet compatible with Microsoft Windows?

 YES.
-Our software can run on Windows 7, Windows XP, Vista, and Windows 2000.
+Our software can run on Windows 10, Windows 8, Windows 7.

 Is your software to get pictures, sounds, etc, from the internet compatible with Macintosh?